techspence/Xymon-VMSnap/README.md

 ![Xymon red Recent](https://raw.githubusercontent.com/techspence/Xymon-VMSnap/master/readme-img/red-recent.gif) snapshot >= 5 days old (may also see  )

 __**Reminder:**__ Old snapshots > 5 days old should be removed.
 If there is a need to have a snapshot longer than 5 days it may be more reasonable to take a point-in-time backup rather than preserve the snapshot.
-Snapshots can be come quite large if not removed shortly after their taken.
+Snapshots can be come quite large if not removed shortly after they're taken.

 # Example Xymon Snapshot Output
 ```